ARM-software/vscode-keil-studio-pack/README.md

 We recommend installing the Keil Studio Pack in Visual Studio Code Desktop to quickly set up your environment.

-The main Keil Studio extensions available with the pack are Arm CMSIS csolution, Arm Device Manager, and Arm Embedded Debugger.
+The main Keil Studio extensions available with the pack are Arm CMSIS csolution, Arm Device Manager, and Arm Debugger.
 The extensions enable you to manage CMSIS solutions (csolution projects), run projects on a hardware device, and undertake debugging.
 You can use the extensions together or individually.

-A pre-release of the Keil Studio Pack is also available and includes all the main extensions included in the official pack and Arm Debugger, instead of the Embedded Debugger.
-The pre-release also includes the Memory Inspector and Peripheral Inspector extensions.

 This README file explains how to install the extensions with Visual Studio Code Desktop.
 When you have installed the pack, read the documentation available on Arm Developer to get started.
 You can [import a csolution example from keil.arm.com](https://developer.arm.com/documentation/108029/latest/Get-started-with-an-example-project/Import-a-csolution-example), [download and convert a μVision project from keil.arm.com](https://developer.arm.com/documentation/108029/latest/Get-started-with-an-example-project/Download-and-convert-a-Keil--Vision-example), [create a csolution project from scratch](https://developer.arm.com/documentation/108029/latest/Arm-CMSIS-csolution-extension/Create-a-csolution-project), or [convert an existing μVision project](https://developer.arm.com/documentation/108029/latest/Arm-CMSIS-csolution-extension/Convert-a-Keil--Vision-project-to-a-csolution-project).